reflectoring/reflectoring.github.io/_posts/2020-09-05-spring-boot-docker.md

 - **Container engine**: the daemon process responsible for running the Container.

-- **Container host**: the host Machine on which the container engine runs.
+- **Container host**: the host machine on which the container engine runs.

-- **Container registry**: The shared location that is used for publishing and distributing the container image.
+- **Container registry**: the shared location that is used for publishing and distributing the container image.

-- **OCI Standard**: The [Open Container Initiative (OCI)](https://opencontainers.org/about/overview/) is a lightweight, open governance structure formed under the Linux Foundation.
+- **OCI Standard**: the [Open Container Initiative (OCI)](https://opencontainers.org/about/overview/) is a lightweight, open governance structure formed under the Linux Foundation.
 The OCI Image Specification defines industry standards for container image formats and runtimes to ensure that all container engines can run container images produced by any build tool.

 **To containerize an application, we enclose our application inside a container image and publish that image to a shared registry.
 The container runtime pulls this image from the registry, unpacks the image, and runs the application inside it.**